WordpressSanity/really-simple-captcha/readme.txt

 If the $correct is true, go ahead.
 Otherwise, block the respondent -- as it would appear not to be human.

-And last, remove the temporary image and PHP files, as they are no longer in use.
+And last, remove the temporary image and text files, as they are no longer in use.

     $captcha_instance->remove( $prefix );